danielgormly/baobud/readme.md

 # Baobud

 Generate [OpenBao](https://openbao.org/)/[Vault](https://www.hashicorp.com/products/vault) policies from [Consul Template](https://github.com/hashicorp/consul-template) templates.
-Baobud is not a static tool so will
+Baobud dynamically evaluates the template to determine all Vault requests.

 ## Limitations & Caveats
-- Baobud does not support Consul.
+- Baobud does not support evaluating Consul nor Nomad requests.
 - This is currently built with the Consul Template SDK, that uses the Vault SDK.
 If OpenBao/Vault API diverges, this will break for OpenBao.

 ## Usage example